-Once a week, the facilitator will be available to answer questions about that week's material, assignment, discussion question and quiz.
-This session is a free format session.
-Students can join for one, some, or all weeks.

-Weekly Office Hours will be held Fridays at 8:30 PM ET starting Friday, January 14 through Friday, February 25.

-Readings: • Amatayakul, Chapters 1, 5

-- Updated HIMSS Davies Award Winner

-Virginia Women's Health Center Application

-- Review ONC Workflow Tools

-- Review AHRQ Toolkit on Workflow

-Assessment and Re-design

-- Optional More Detail on Business

-Process Re-engineering

-- Recent article will be posted in the discussion forum

-Assignments: Assignment 1 due Thursday, January 20 at 6:00

-Assessments: Quiz 1 due Thursday, January 20 at 6:00 AM ET

-discussion topic must be made prior to January 20 at 6:00 AM ET.
+The facilitators will do weekly Office Hours on Thursday at 8:30 PM ET.
+The office hours are unstructured time for students to ask questions about the week's material, assignment, discussion question, quiz or about other topics related to the course.
+Students may join one, several or all the office hours.
+The first Office Hour will be on Thursday, January 16, 2025 at 8:30 PM ET.

+Please join the Live Office at the beginning of the session unless you let the facilitators know in advance.
+If no one joins the office hours in the first fifteen minutes, the facilitators will end it.

+Teaching Team Availability

+In addition to the Live Classrooms and scheduled office hours, the teaching team is happy to answer questions at other times.
+There is a discussion board titled Ask the Teaching Team where you can post questions and we will give answers.
+This enables other students to have the benefit of questions and answers.
+You can also email the facilitators or me with questions or to arrange a virtual meeting.

+I Module 1 Study Guide and Deliverables Readings: Houser, Chapters 1 and 5 Updated HIMSS Davies Award Winner Virginia Women's Health Center Application (posted on course Blackboard discussion forum) Review - ONC Workflow Tools Review - AHRQ Toolkit on Workflow Assessment and Re-design Optional - More Detail on Business Process Re-engineering Recent article - will be posted in the Live Classroom Slides and Materials discussion forum Assignments: Assignment 1 due Tuesday, January 21 at 6:00 AM ET Assessments: Quiz 1 due Tuesday, January 21 at 6:00 AM ET Discussions: For grading consideration, all posts to this discussion topic must be made prior to Tuesday, January 21 at 6:00 AM ET.
 Any posts after this date/time will not be included in the grading process.

-Readings: • Amatayakul, Chapters 14 and 15; Optional:

-Chapter 16

-• Review Overview of Quality Payment

-Program (QPP)
+Live Classroom: Wednesday, January 15 at 8:00 PM ET Saturday, January 18 at 12:00 PM (noon) ET Facilitator Session: Thursday, January 16 at 8:30 PM ET

-Specific information on Promoting Interoperability component of MIPS

-Recent article - will be posted in the discussion forum
+Module 2 Study Guide and Deliverables Readings: Review Houser, Chapter 12 (pages 454-498) Review Promoting Interoperability component of MIP Review Overview of Quality Payment Program (QPP) Recent article - will be posted in the Live Classroom Slides and Materials discussion forum

-Assignments: Assignment 2 due Thursday, January 27 at 6:00

-Assessments: Quiz 2 due Thursday, January 27 at 6:00 AM ET

-discussion topic must be made prior to January 27 at 6:00 AM ET.
+Assessments: Quiz 2 due Tuesday, January 28 at 6:00 AM ET Discussions: For grading consideration, all posts to this discussion topic must be made prior to Tuesday, January 28 at 6:00 AM ET.
 Any posts after this date/time will not be included in the grading process.

-Readings: • Amatayakul, Chapters 19 and 20; Optional:

-Chapter 17

-• Review ONC Playbook on Population

-Health

-Recent article - will be posted in the discussion forum

-Assignments: Assignment 3 due Thursday, February 3 at 6:00

-AM ET.

-Assignment 3 is a presentation which students will be asked to submit by the due date but which students will NOT be asked to present.

-Assessments: Quiz 3 due Thursday, February 3 at 6:00 AM ET

-discussion topic must be made prior to February 3 at 6:00 AM ET.
+Live Classroom: Wednesday, January 22 at 8:00 PM ET Saturday, January 25 at 12:00 PM (noon) ET Facilitator Session: Thursday, January 23 at 8:30 PM ET

+Module 3 Study Guide and Deliverables Readings: Revenue Cycle Management Overview Review ASTP/ONC Playbook on Population Health Recent article - will be posted in the Live Classroom Slides and Materials discussion forum Assignments: Assignment 3 due Tuesday, February 4 at 6:00 AM ET.
+Assessments: Quiz 3 due Tuesday, February 4 at 6:00 AM ET Discussions: For grading consideration, all posts to this discussion topic must be made prior to Tuesday, February 4 at 6:00 AM ET.
 Any posts after this date/time will not be included in the grading process.
+Live Classroom: Wednesday, January 29 at 8:00 PM ET Saturday, February 1 at 12:00 PM (noon) ET Facilitator Session: Thursday, January 30 at 8:30 PM ET